About Me

 In the past I've worked on Amazon Cloud Cam (RIP) where I worked on our WebRTC SFU and computer vision pipeline.
 Before that I worked at CENTR Cam (Also RIP) doing things like optimizing image processing kernels to dewarp fisheye cameras and blend them for Movidius' (RIP-ish?) "vector processing units" and generally trying to get things done for my first job out of college.

-I'd describe myself as a software engineer who knows how to get things done and has ended up working on some very high-scale video systems, so I have a good knowledge base in video processing, distributed systems, and cloud datacenters.
-One of my favorite compliments from a manager was "I don't have to worry when I put you on a project because I know you'll move it forward somehow."
+I'd describe myself as a software engineer with solid knowledge in distributed systems, datacenters, and video, who knows how to acquire knowledge when needed and help people get things done.
+One of my favorite compliments from a manager was "I don't have to worry when I put you on a project because I know you'll move it forward somehow".
+My other favorite quote from an old co-worker is "just another day in paradise".